titilda/appunti/Advanced Algorithm and Parallel Programming/index.md

 - **Static Mapping**: Tasks are assigned to processors before execution based on estimated workloads and communication patterns.
 - **Dynamic Mapping**: Tasks are assigned to processors by a runtime load balancer during execution.

+### Memory Architecture

+Parallel architectures can be classified based on their memory model:

+- **Shared Memory**: All processors share a common address space, allowing direct access to shared data.
+This model simplifies programming but can lead to contention and synchronization issues.
+- **Distributed Memory**: Each processor has its own private memory, and data is exchanged through message passing.
+This model scales well but requires explicit communication management.
+- **Hybrid Memory**: Combines shared and distributed memory models, often seen in clusters of multi-core processors.

+### Thread

+Inside of a process the memory is divided into:

+- **Kernel Space**: Reserved for the operating system and low-level system functions.
+- **User Space**: Used by user applications, further divided into:
+  - **Stack**: Stores local variables and function call information.
+  - **Heap**: Used for dynamic memory allocation.
+  - **Data Segment**: Contains global and static variables.
+  - **Text Segment**: Contains the executable code of the program.

+Each thread has its own stack, while the heap and data segment are shared among all threads in a process.

+The main advantage of threads is the low overhead to create and manage them, as they share the same memory space.

+The thread execute independently, making them non-deterministic, but need synchronization when accessing shared data to avoid problems like:

+- **Race Condition**: Two or more threads access shared data concurrently, and at least one thread modifies the data, leading to inconsistent results.
+- **Deadlock**: Two or more threads are blocked forever, each waiting for the other to release a resource.
+- **Livelock**: Two or more threads continuously change their state in response to each other without making progress.
+- **Starvation**: A thread is perpetually denied access to resources it needs to proceed, often due to other threads monopolizing those resources.

+Synchronization can be done with:

+- **Mutex**: A mutual exclusion lock that allows only one thread to access a resource at a time.
+- **Semaphore**: A signaling mechanism that controls access to a resource pool, allowing multiple threads to access a limited number of instances of a resource.
+- **Barrier**: A synchronization point where threads must wait until all threads reach the barrier before any can proceed.
+- **Condition Variable**: A synchronization primitive that allows threads to wait for certain conditions to be met before proceeding.

 ### Dependencies